 - Artificial intelligence in engineering design and its application in human-computer collaborative design.

-- Decision-based enterprise-driven design, including estimation of customer’s behaviors, and spatiotemporal analysis on customers’ preferences in supporting product design and development.
+- Decision-based enterprise-driven design, including estimation of customer preferences, game-theoretic analysis, and spatiotemporal analysis on customer behaviors in supporting product design and development.

 - Social design and manufacturing, such as open-source product development, crowdsourcing, and community-based manufacturing.

 For more information, please see SiDi Research and SiDi Projects.
 To access the publications, please go to Publication or Zhenghui Sha’s Google Scholar.